top of page

 • Damage to the wallet.
 Getting to and from remote places isn't cheap normally.

-And I am sure there are many others I have overlooked, but of course its temporary pain and long term it is always worth it.
+And I am sure there are many others I have overlooked, but of course, it's temporary pain and long term it is always worth it.

 Why Do I Document It?

-I know it is easier said than done and I know not all issues are solvable but for most I just want to inspire people to get out there and have a go.
+I know it is easier said than done and I know not all issues are solvable but for most, I just want to inspire people to get out there and have a go.
 For those people with issues that just cant be circumvented I am happy to have you along to join in my adventures.

-My advice has to be research your issues, reach out to people for help and just be stubborn and driven to solving or mitigating issues.
+My advice has to be to research your issues, reach out to people for help and just be stubborn and driven to solving or mitigating issues.

 0 comments